-If you are working as a graphic designer and have gathered a notable amount of experience as a graphic designer, then you most probably encountered a client who was very difficult to work with.
-If you are looking for help on how to deal with that difficult graphic design client of yours?
+If you are a graphic designer and have gathered a notable amount of experience as a graphic designer, you most probably encountered a client who was very difficult to work with.
+Are you looking for help in dealing with that problematic design client?
 Then welcome to “5 ways to deal with difficult graphic design clients.”

 Here I will shed some light on how to deal with those problematic graphic design clients and whether you should continue dealing with them or not!